gulfurs/P4-Project/README.md

 BlockBand is a unique fusion of physical and digital music creation, bringing together Unity and Arduino to create a musical experience like no other.
 With BlockBand, you can compose, mix, and play music using physical blocks in the real world and a Unity-based digital audio workstation.

+_This project was developed as part of the "MED4 Project - Interactive sound systems (MED4) KBH" 🎓 course at AAU Copenhagen 🏫.

 <h2 align="center">Features 🚀</h2>

 - **Physical Blocks:** Use physical blocks connected to Arduino to control various aspects of your music in Unity.